bramses/bramses.github.io/_posts/2018-04-22-journalling.md

 ## Personal Experience

 In the past month that I've been journaling, it's proven itself to be an invaluable tool.
 I've received clarity on my relationships with others and myself, I've been able to see how I'm progressing towards my own goals, and I'm capturing so much every day in between.
+I'll say it's important to have a methodology while journaling, and I recommend the bullet journal.
+The index and monthly logs have proven very helpful.
 People always ask you "Where do you see yourself in 5 years?", and I'll be excited to respond, "I'm not sure, but I'll bet my journal knows."